Ghouta residents face being burned out of their homes

 The Syrian American Medical Society told CNN that 100 of the rockets had rained down in recent days, and that civil defense forces were struggling to put out the fires they caused.

 Close to 400,000 people are living in deteriorating conditions in the Damascus suburb, which has been pounded with shells, mortars and bombs by Russian-backed Syrian regime forces since Sunday night.

-More than 300 people have been reported killed in the latest strikes.
+More than 400 civilians, including women, children and the elderly, have been killed since Sunday, the head of Eastern Ghouta's health department, Dr Fayez Orabi, told CNN on Friday.
+More than 2,000 others are injured, a quarter of them severely, he said.

+"It's difficult to have a precise count because of the internet and communications are weak and the shelling and bombing are 24 hours," Orabi said via WhatsApp, adding that rockets were continuing to fall as he wrote.

-The UN Security Council failed to vote Thursday on a draft resolution which called for a 30-day halt in the fighting to allow for critical aid deliveries and medical evacuations to the area.
+The UN Security Council failed to vote Thursday on a draft resolution which called for a 30-day halt in the fighting to allow for critical aid deliveries and medical evacuations.
 The United States accused Russia -- the Syrian regime's main ally -- of blocking the measure.
 The Security Council will meet again Friday to consider the temporary ceasefire.

+Russian Foreign Minister Sergey Lavrov said Friday that Russia is ready to vote for a ceasefire resolution but that the United States and its allies won't provide guarantees that militants in Syria will observe it, according to Russia's state-run RT outlet.

+"For now, they refuse to accept an amendment which will place responsibility on them to ensure that the militants give clear guarantees to stop the shelling," Lavrov was quoted as saying.

 Human Rights Watch called for immediate action.
-"In Eastern Ghouta, we are experiencing deja vu of the worst kind," said Lama Fakih, the campaign group's deputy Middle East director.
-"Other countries should send a clear message to Syria's chief enable, Russia, that it needs to end its efforts to block the Security Council from taking action to stop these atrocities."
+"Other countries should send a clear message to Syria's chief enabler, Russia, that it needs to end its efforts to block the Security Council from taking action to stop these atrocities," said Lama Fakih, the campaign group's deputy Middle East director.

-Pressed to describe what the US was doing to end the violence, the US State Department spokeswoman Heather Nauert expressed frustration with the media.
-"I don't know what some of you expect us to do," she exclaimed.
-Nauert insisted that the administration was "fully engaged" with the crisis.

 Basel Termanini, Vice President of the Syrian American Medical Society told CNN that civilians in Eastern Ghouta, many of whom are sheltering from the bombardment in makeshift underground shelters, were now under threat from fires.